Skip to main content

 Test with Self-Healing

-Run the workflow with self-healing enabled (requires login credentials):
+Run the workflow with self-healing enabled:

 n8n_trigger_execution({id: "your-workflow-id"})

 AI automatically detects errors and modifies configurations to fix them.
+Use mock data to test without real webhooks or API calls.

 Production Safety: Always test workflows in a development environment before deploying to production.
 Never edit production workflows directly without backups.